 This is to say, I have not served this to a single person without them loving it.

 Very well, then.

-Turmeric (Curcuma longa) has long been recognized in Ayruvedic tradition as an extraordinary healing herb.
-So profound is the anti-inflammatory potential of turmeric, even the most conventional of MDs seems to be aware of its benefits.
+Turmeric (Curcuma longa) has long been recognized in Ayurvedic tradition as an extraordinary healing herb.
+So profound is the anti-inflammatory potential of turmeric, even the most conventional of MDs seem to be aware of its benefits.
 That said, the active constituent of turmeric called curcumin is notoriously “unavailable”, biologically speaking.
 Figuratively speaking, turmeric is just not that into you.
-Real world translation: popping a capsule full of turmeric powder just isn’t going to do the trick.
+Real-world translation: popping a capsule full of turmeric powder just isn’t going to do the trick.

 So what’s an herbalist to do?